MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Confirm-MgBetaDirectorySettingTemplateMemberGroup.md

 This function supports all groups provisioned in Azure AD.
 Because Microsoft 365 groups cannot contain other groups, membership in a Microsoft 365 group is always direct.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Confirm-MgDirectorySettingTemplateMemberGroup](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Confirm-MgDirectorySettingTemplateMemberGroup?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CheckExpanded (Default)